SAP-samples/teched2022-DA261/exercises/hana_cloud_central/ex4/README.md

     ![](./images/15_b.png)
     </kbd>

 13. Let us now explore the actions for a Data lake instance.
 Click on More(...) button under the Actions column corresponding to a Data Lake instance.
-First is the Manage File Container.
+First is the Manage Configurations.
 Click on it.
 You can edit the configuarations and click on save.
-You can find more information related to this option in [here](https://blogs.sap.com/2021/08/05/setting-up-initial-access-to-hana-cloud-data-lake-files/).
     <kbd>
     ![](./images/16.png)
     </kbd>